Croatia Vacation Planning Best Trip to Croatia

 View of Old Town Osijek, Croatia

-Rarely appearing on lists of places to vacation in Croatia, Osijek is located inland in the Slavonia region.
 Known for its fantastic gastronomy and vast wetlands park, Osijek is an absolute hidden gem in Croatia!
-More Details: Top Reasons To Visit Osijek
+More Details: Top Reasons to Visit Osijek

-#2 What Kind of Croatia Trip
+#2 Decide What Kind of Croatia Trip

 Almissa docked in Pomena Port on Mljet Island, Croatia

-In order to decide where to go on vacation in Croatia, the next step is to determine what type of Croatia trip you want to take.
-Travelers can plan a fast-paced road tripping Croatia coast vacation, set off on one of the sailing vacations Croatia or choose a resort for a luxury Croatia vacation.
+In order to choose where to go on vacation in Croatia, the next step is to determine what type of Croatia trip you want to take.

 The options are nearly endless.
 To help, we are offering a few points to consider as you build your Croatia trip plan.